hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 over-whelmed or feel like you don't understand what's going on, do something else for a bit, come back, reread the bits that were unclear to you and try again.
 If you don't feel like this post makes any sense to you, don't worry about it.
-The algorithm is dense and complex, and might not make sense on the first read-through.
+The implementation of the algorithm—simple as the idea itself is—is dense and complex, and might not make sense on the first read-through.

 First, let's define a function that shares the API of `match` as seen above.
 It will take a pattern and an expression, do some magic, and return a result.